HSungHee/Deep-Learning/README.md

+# TensorFlow
+Created by the Google Brain team, TensorFlow is a free and open-source software library for numerical computation and large-scale machine learning.
+TensorFlow bundles together a slew of machine learning and deep learning (a.k.a neural networking) models and algorithms and makes them useful by way of a common metaphor.

+## Tensor
+In mathematics, a tensor is an algebraic object that describes a relationship between sets of algebraic objects related to a vector space.
+Objects that tensors may map between include vectors and scalars, and even other tensors.

 # OpenCV
 image and video analysis, like facial recognition and detection, license plate reading, photo editing, advanced robotic vision, and a whole lot more using Python.